2023 Executive of the Year

-The Tennessee Chamber of Commerce Executives (TCCE) recognizes John Dunagan , Jack of All Trades with the Greater Gibson County Area Chamber of Commerce as the 2022 Volunteer of the Year.
+The Tennessee Chamber of Commerce Executives (TCCE) recognizes Donnie Eden with the White House Area Chamber of Commerce as the 2023 Volunteer of the Year.
 The award recognizes an individual’s outstanding achievements, involvement in local chamber events, program implementation and participation in the community (including civic, charitable, educational and other activities).

-The Tennessee Chamber of Commerce Executives (TCCE) recognizes Linda West, Executive Assistant with the Milan Chamber of Commerce as the 2022 Professional of the Year.
+The Tennessee Chamber of Commerce Executives (TCCE) recognizes Kristin Daughtery, Event Director with the Portland Chamber of Commerce as the 2023 Professional of the Year.
 The award recognizes an outstanding chamber professional who ahs helped advance the mission of his/her chamber and is seen as a role model in the community.

-The Tennessee Chamber of Commerce Executives (TCCE) recognizes Tennessee River Jam hosted by the Paris-Henry County Chamber of Commerce with the 2022 Event Excellence Award.
+The Tennessee Chamber of Commerce Executives (TCCE) recognizes the Strawberry Festival hosted by the Portland Chamber of Commerce with the 2023 Event Excellence Award.
 The event recognizes a chamber that excels in marketing and producing an outstanding special event.

 The festival provides an economic boost to Portland with visitors coming in and spending money on gas, food, shopping and more!
 We take our population of about 13,500 and triple that for festival weekend.
 There are also 15+ non-profit organizations and civic clubs who directly benefit from the festival who put the

 money they raise back into the community.
 The festival not only provides an economic impact to this city, but the community of Portland is proud to host the festival and welcome visitors from all over the United States.
 During the 2023 festival, Portland welcomed visitors from over 35 states and 8 other countries!